babyinthesky/EventProcessor/README.md

     The processor defaultly runs check up for the online file "http://ew1-fscdev-ds-public.s3-website-eu-west-1.amazonaws.com/obfuscated_data.xz"
-    if there is no local "obfuscated_data.xz" file.
+    if there is no local file "obfuscated_data.xz" existing.

     "obfuscated_data.xz" is a dataset with around 1.5 million events.

+  Optionally, the processor can check up for other dataset files with the same structure as "obfuscated_data.xz"
+    From command line run "node main.js <filename>"